Aiden-Vihaan/Autonomous-Vehicle-Passenger-Control-Interface/Experiment/protocol/participant-instructions.md

 Participant Instructions

-Study: Autonomous Vehicle Passenger Control Interface
+Project: Autonomous Vehicle Passenger Control Interface Study Context: Autonomous Vehicle Passenger Interaction

 ---

 Welcome

-Thank you for taking part in this study.
+Thank you for participating in this study.

-This study examines how passengers understand information presented by an autonomous vehicle during unexpected situations.

-You will interact with a simulated autonomous-vehicle passenger interface and complete several short journey scenarios.
+In this study, you will interact with an interface designed for passengers travelling in an autonomous vehicle.

+You should imagine that you are a passenger inside the vehicle and that the vehicle is responsible for driving.

+Your task is to observe what happens during the journey and respond to the questions presented to you.

 ---

 Your Role

-Imagine that you are a passenger travelling in a fully autonomous vehicle.
+Please behave as you naturally would as a passenger.

-You are not required to drive the vehicle or control its movement.
+You do not need to operate the vehicle.

-During each journey, the vehicle will respond autonomously to events in its environment.

-Your task is to observe what happens and answer questions about your experience.
+Instead, pay attention to:

+- what the vehicle is doing;
+- changes in the journey;
+- unexpected events;
+- information provided by the interface;
+- explanations provided by the system;
+- whether you understand why the vehicle behaves in a particular way.

 ---

-What You Will Do

-The study will proceed through several stages.
+During the Interaction

+For each scenario:

-1. Introduction
+1. Begin the journey.

-You will receive information about the study procedure.

-2. Practice

-You will complete a practice journey to become familiar with the interaction.

-The practice journey is not part of the experimental data collection.

-3. Journey Scenarios

-You will experience a number of autonomous-vehicle journey situations.

-During a journey, an unexpected event may occur.

-The vehicle will respond automatically.

-Depending on the experimental condition, the interface may provide different amounts of information explaining the vehicle's behaviour.

-4. Questions

-After a journey, you will answer questions about what you observed.

-These questions may ask about:

-- what happened;
-- why you think the vehicle behaved as it did;
-- your level of trust or confidence;
+2. Observe the autonomous vehicle's behaviour.
+3. Pay attention when something unexpected occurs.
+4. Observe the information presented by the interface.
+5. Continue when instructed.
+6. Answer the comprehension questions.
-- your experience of the interaction;
+7. Provide your experience and trust ratings.
-- your perceived workload.
+8. Complete the workload assessment.
+9. Proceed to the next scenario.

+Please answer based on your own experience rather than what you think the researchers expect.

 ---

-Important Instructions

-Please base your answers on what you actually experienced during the journey.

-There are no expected or preferred opinions.

-You do not need to guess what the researcher wants you to answer.

-Please do not deliberately search for patterns between the different journeys.

-Treat each journey as a separate passenger experience.
+Practice

+Before the experimental scenarios begin, you will complete a short practice interaction.

+The practice is intended to familiarize you with:

+- the interface;
+- the navigation procedure;
+- the question format;
+- the rating procedure;
+- the workload assessment.

+The practice interaction is not part of the experimental results.

 ---

-During the Journey

-Please pay attention to:
+Unexpected Vehicle Behaviour

+During some scenarios, the autonomous vehicle may encounter an unexpected road situation.

+For example, the vehicle may:

+- slow down;
+- stop;
+- change its trajectory;
+- respond to another road user;
+- react to an obstacle or road restriction.

-- the vehicle's behaviour;
+Observe the vehicle's response carefully.
-- changes in the journey;
-- unexpected events;
-- information presented by the interface;
-- explanations provided by the interface, when present.

-You may take the time necessary to understand the interface within the study procedure.
+Do not assume that the vehicle has made an error simply because its behaviour differs from what you initially expected.

 ---

-If You Are Unsure

-If you have a question about how to operate the prototype, ask the experimenter before continuing.

-If you are unsure about the meaning of an experimental event, answer according to what you understood from the information presented during that trial.

-The experimenter will avoid providing information that could influence your responses.
+Explanations

+Different scenarios may present different amounts of information explaining the vehicle's behaviour.

+Some situations may provide little or no explanation.

+Others may provide a short explanation or a more contextual explanation.

+Please evaluate the information based on your own experience.

+You are not expected to determine which explanation is theoretically better.

 ---

-After Each Journey

-You will complete the required questions before moving to the next journey.

-Please answer each question independently based on your experience of that trial.
+Comprehension Questions

+After relevant events, you will be asked questions about what happened.

+Answer according to what you understood from the interaction.

+If you are unsure, select the answer that best represents your understanding.

+There are no penalties for incorrect answers.

 ---

-Practice Trial

-Before the experimental trials begin, you will complete one practice trial.

-Use the practice trial to become familiar with:

-- navigating the journey;
-- observing an autonomous response;
-- reading or listening to available information;
-- answering comprehension questions;
-- completing the response scales.

-Ask procedural questions during the practice stage if needed.
+Trust and Experience Ratings

+You will be asked to provide ratings about your experience with the autonomous vehicle.

+Please use your own judgement.

+There is no correct trust rating.

+Do not change your response because you think a particular answer is expected.

 ---

-Final Reminder
+Workload Assessment

+You will also complete a workload assessment.

+Consider the mental and interaction demands you experienced during the relevant task.

+Answer according to your actual experience rather than how difficult you think the task should have been.

+---

+Important Instructions

 Please:

-- observe the journey carefully;
+- observe the interface carefully;
-- answer based on your actual experience;
-- treat each trial independently;
+- respond independently;
+- answer honestly;
-- do not try to determine the expected result;
+- do not intentionally search for the research hypothesis;
-- ask the experimenter if you have a question about operating the study interface.
+- ask the experimenter if a technical problem prevents you from continuing;
+- do not worry about making mistakes.

+The experimenter may clarify how to operate the study procedure if necessary, but will not tell you which response or rating you should select.

+---

+End of Session

+After completing the scenarios and questionnaires, you will receive a short debriefing about the purpose of the pilot procedure.

-Thank you for participating.
+Thank you for your participation.